huggingface/blog/inferentia-llama2.md

 layers of increasingly complex processing nodes.']
 ```

-Note however that a few restrictions apply.
+Note, however, that a few restrictions apply.

 Only the following generation strategies are supported:

 - greedy search,
 - multinomial sampling with top-k, top-p with temperature.

-Most logits pre-processing/filters (such as repetition penalty) are however supported.
+Most logits pre-processing/filters (such as repetition penalty) are also supported.

 ## All-in-one with `optimum-neuron` pipelines